Matroids, Delta-matroids and Embedded Graphs: Ribbon graphs

-Ribbon graphs provide an alternative, and more natural for the present setting, description of cellularly embedded graphs. \begin{definition} A \emph{ribbon graph} $G =\left( V(G),E(G) \right)$ is a surface with boundary, represented as the union of two sets of discs: a set $V (G)$ of \emph{vertices} and a set of \emph{edges} $E (G)$ with the following properties. \begin{enumerate} \item The vertices and edges intersect in disjoint line segments. \item Each such line segment lies on the boundary of precisely one vertex and precisely one edge. \item Every edge contains exactly two such line segments. \end{enumerate} \end{definition}
+Ribbon graphs provide an alternative, and more natural for the present setting, description of cellularly embedded graphs. \begin{definition} A \emph{ribbon graph} $G =\left( V(G),E(G) \right)$ is a surface with boundary, represented as the union of two sets of discs: a set $V (G)$ of \emph{vertices} and a set of \emph{edges} $E (G)$ with the following properties. \begin{enumerate} \item The vertices and edges intersect in disjoint line segments. \item Each such line segment lies on the boundary of precisely one vertex and precisely one edge.
+In particular, no two vertices intersect, and no two edges intersect. \item Every edge contains exactly two such line segments. \end{enumerate} \end{definition}

 It is well-known that ribbon graphs are just descriptions of cellularly embedded graphs (see for example~\cite{GT87}).
-If $G$ is a cellularly embedded graph, then a ribbon graph representation results from taking a small neighbourhood of the cellularly embedded graph $G$, and deleting the faces.
+If $G$ is a cellularly embedded graph, then a ribbon graph representation results from taking a small neighbourhood of the cellularly embedded graph $G$, and deleting its complement.
 On the other hand, if $G$ is a ribbon graph, then, topologically, it is a surface with boundary.
 Capping off the holes, that is, `filling in' each hole by identifying its boundary component with the boundary of a disc, results in a ribbon graph embedded in a closed surface from which a graph embedded in the surface is readily obtained.
 Figure~\ref{f.desc} shows an embedded graph described as both a cellularly embedded graph and a ribbon graph.
 We say that two ribbon graphs are \emph{equivalent} if they define equivalent cellularly embedded graphs, and we consider ribbon graphs up to equivalence.
 This means that ribbon graphs are considered up to homeomorphisms that preserve the graph structure of the ribbon graph and the cyclic order of half-edges at each of its vertices.